Victorian Turkish baths, Swindon: Background and the first baths

 The bathhouse would be divided into two with an entrance to the slipper baths from Faringdon Road and to the Turkish baths from Taunton Street.
 There would be two hot rooms, a shampooing room, and a cooling-room with nine changing cubicles.
 West resigned as manager of the original slipper baths, and later, the committee accepted his tender of £30 to run the new baths for 15 months, ‘he to provide all the sheets and accessories needed’ as part of the deal.
-The Turkish baths were open from 6am till 9pm on weekdays, from 2 till 9 on Saturdays, and were reserved for women for three hours every Wednesday afternoon.
+The Turkish baths were open from 6am till 9pm on weekdays, from 2pm till 9pm on Saturdays, and were reserved for women for three hours every Wednesday afternoon.
 There were two prices for members, which would have separated the workers from their supervisors and managers.

 The new building opened on 1 October 1868, West having closed his own establishment and, by 1869, moved house to Taunton Street.
 By 1878, leasing the baths by tender ceased, and the manager became a paid employee.
 Opening hours were shorter, from 1pm till 8pm daily, but for society members and their families, they were now free.

-In 1891, the company built a large red brick ‘Queen Anne’ style building in Faringdon road opposite the existing baths.
-Designed by local architect, John James Smith, it housed a new dispensary, treatment rooms, and separate swimming pools for men and women.